BBNaija (S4): Fans remember Alex Unusual as ‘Pepper Dem’ first Saturday party crashes expectations - Vanguard News

 @MaxiDike said, “Dj Xclusive is talking too much.
 Play song or go & collect your balance from Big brother. #BBNaija.”

 @Ehjiwo tweeted, “Lord we will be glad to hear Biggie’s voice right now.
-Biggie please end this thing DJ xclusive is doing. #BBNaija.”
+Biggie please end this thing DJ exclusive is doing. #BBNaija.”

 @Iam_jobaba said, “DJ Xclusive should have just downloaded a mixtape from naijaloaded and play for these guys.#BBNaija”